On this page:

 It positions the state to take full advantage of the emerging global shift toward this exciting technology.

-The Zero Emissions Vehicle Roadmap is supported by a $100 million package of policies and programs.
-This will ensure Victoria is a leader in the adoption of ZEVs in Australia.
+The Zero Emissions Vehicle Roadmap is supported by a range of policies and programs, including:

-- $19 million to accelerate the roll-out of electric vehicle (EV) charging infrastructure across regional Victoria and support the charging of EV fleets.
+- the roll-out of electric vehicle (EV) charging infrastructure across regional Victoria and support for charging of EV fleets,

-- $20 million for a ZEV public transport bus trial and a target for all public transport bus purchases to be ZEVs from 2025.
+- a ZEV public transport bus trial and a target for all new public transport bus purchases to be ZEVs from 2025

-- $10 million to replace 400 vehicles in the Victorian Government Fleet (VicFleet) with ZEVs.
+- replacing 400 vehicles in the Victorian Government Fleet (VicFleet) with ZEVs,

-- $5 million to establish a Commercial Sector Zero Emissions Vehicle Innovation Fund.
+- the establishment of a Commercial Sector Zero Emissions Vehicle Innovation Fund.

-Other actions we’ll take to remove barriers to the uptake of ZEVs include:
+Other actions we’re taking to remove barriers to the uptake of ZEVs include:

-- supporting further reforms to the National Construction Code in 2022 to make new buildings ZEV-ready
+- supporting further reforms to the National Construction Code to make new buildings EV-ready,

-- providing online tools and guidance to increase public awareness and promote uptake of ZEVs.
-Including corporate and local council fleets
+- providing online tools and guidance to increase public awareness and promote uptake of ZEVs,

 The Zero Emissions Vehicle Roadmap is a whole-of-Victorian-Government exercise.
 It is closely linked to the Climate Change Strategy and our interim greenhouse gas emissions targets.